jaimetur/PhotoMigrator/help/4-immich-photos.md

 ## <span style="color:blue">Delete Orphans Assets in Immich Photos:</span>
-- From version 3.0.0 onwards, the Tool can be executed in Mode 'Delete Orphans Assets in Immich Photos'.
+- From version 3.0.0 onwards, the Tool has a feature to 'Delete Orphans Assets from Immich Photos'.
 - An Orphan asset is an asset that is in your Immich Photos database but is pointing to a non-existing file.
 - If you configure properly the file 'Config.ini' and execute this Mode, the Tool will connect automatically to your Immich Photos database and will look for Orphan assets  Duplicates Albums in Immich Photos database.
 - If any Duplicated Album is found, the Tool will remove it from Immich Photos.
-- To execute this Extra Mode, you can use the Flag: _'--immich-remove-orphan-assets'_
+- To execute this feature, you can use the Flag: _'--immich-remove-orphan-assets'_

     ### Example of use:
     ```